-In the last few days, Nettitude’s threat intelligence platform has picked up a mass phishing campaign – involving the distribution over nearly two million individual emails – targeting HMRC customers.
+In the last few days, LRQA’s threat intelligence platform has picked up a mass phishing campaign – involving the distribution over nearly two million individual emails – targeting HMRC customers.

 The attackers attempt to obtain personal details by directing the user to click a link in the e-mail, which then redirects them to a compromised web site, masquerading as a legitimate HMRC page.